kamalshafi/PODEM-Algorithm-Implementation/README.md

 # PODEM-Algorithm-Implementation
 The objective of the project is to implement in C programming language the PODEM algorithm to generate test vectors for a given fault

 The tool will detect all the detectable faults and provide the corresponding test vectors for each fault.
-The inputs will be circuit structures and fault list with size two times the number of nodes.
+The inputs will be circuit structures (ISCAS-85 benchmark combinational circuit) and its fault list with size two times the number of nodes.
 All faults are single stuck at faults chosen one at a time.

 ## Algorithm